kleber-costa/nodeapp-github-actions/README.md

 ```
 ## Using Github Actions

-### Fork the project
+### Get this project

+To use Github action, you must fork the project,this is the first step.

+### Create Docker Hub account with container registry and access token

-Fork the project, once you have your fork go to the [Docker Hub](https://hub.docker.com) and create a repository, after that configure an access token, beware, free accounts on the docker hub can only have one token.
+Once you have your fork go to the [Docker Hub](https://hub.docker.com) and create a repository, after that configure an access token, beware, free accounts on the docker hub can only have one token.

 See this official documentation on how to [create a container registry](https://docs.docker.com/docker-hub) and see this official documentation on how to [create a access token](https://docs.docker.com/docker-hub/access-tokens) in Docker Hub.

+### Configure Github repository secrets

 Enter your forked repository settings and configure this secrets: